theolivenbaum/resin/README.md

 ##DocumentFile

-Documents should be persisted.
-Because if not, what will be returned in response to a query?
-Lucene sometimes skips the part about fetching the fields of the documents in a search result because that's what you told it to do.
-Those queries execute very fast.
-You usually return documents where at least one of its fields have been deserialized though, otherwise the result of your full-text query will not make very much sense.
-For now, in Resin, all fields are always returned.

-How the file looks on disk is not very interesting.
-The in-memory equivalent is this:
+Documents are persisted on disk.
+How they look on disk is not very interesting.
+The in-memory equivalent of a document file is this:

 	// docid/fields/values
 	private readonly IDictionary<int, IDictionary<string, IList<string>>> _docs;

 That means more than one document fit into a document file.
 A whole list of them would fit.
 Imagine how it looks in-memory.
 I mean I can only guess the shape but it looks to be covering a large area of your RAM.
 It's a huge tree of stuff.
-Almost as wierd-looking as the term grahp, remember:
+Almost as wierd-looking as the term graph:

 	// terms/docids/positions
 	IDictionary<string, IDictionary<int, IList<int>>> _terms;